kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 Why a StaleElementReferenceException was thrown at the Line#108?

-At the Line#103, a variable named `foundElement` is declared to have a reference to a `org.openqa.selenium.WebElement` object, which points to the `<button id='myButton'>` element in the target page.
+At the Line#103, a variable named `foundElement` is declared to have a reference to an `org.openqa.selenium.WebElement` object, which points to the `<button id='myButton'>` element in the target page.

-At the Line#108, the `WebUI.waitForElementNotClickable` keyword repeats referring to the `foundElement` until it finds the web element is not clickable any more.
+At the Line#108, the `WebUI.waitForElementNotClickable` keyword repeats referring to the `foundElement` until it find the web element is not clickable any more.

 While the keyword is in the loop, in the target web page, the initial `<button id='myButton'>` element is once removed; and a new `<button id='myButton'>` element will be inserted.
 Therefore the `WebUI.waitForElementNotClickable` keyword threws a StaleElementReferenceException.
 A SERA was thrown by TC2 by just the same reason as the TC1.